Skip to main content

 Research Interests

-Among his current projects is a global history of Europe’s empires in the era of the Second World War, 1935-1948, which is under contract with Penguin Press (Allen Lane).
+Among his current projects is a global history of Europe’s empires in the era of the Second World War, 1935-1948, which is under contract with Penguin Press (Allen Lane) in the UK and with Farrar, Straus and Giroux in the US.
 Some first results were published in ‘The Global Authoritarian Moment and the Revolt against Empire’ in the American Historical Review.

-David Motadel has also a more general interest in global history.
+David Motadel also has a more general interest in global history.
 His co-authored article ‘The Futures of Global History’, published in the Journal of Global History in 2018, led to a lively debate in the field.
-He is the co-editor of The Global Bourgeoisie: The Rise of the Middle Classes in the Age of Empire (Princeton University Press, 2019) and the editor of Revolutionary World: Global Upheaval in the Modern Age (Cambridge University Press, 2021).
+He is the co-editor of The Global Bourgeoisie: The Rise of the Middle Classes in the Age of Empire (Princeton University Press, 2019), the editor of Revolutionary World: Global Upheaval in the Modern Age (Cambridge University Press, 2021), and the co-editor of Global Social History (Special Issue of The Historical Journal, 2024).

 His articles have been published in a number of journals, including Past and Present, the American Historical Review, the Historical Journal, the Journal of Contemporary History, the Journal of Global History, and the Annales.